 How do I format my paper so it meets APA guidelines?

 When you are ready to write your paper and need to put it into a formal APA format, there are certain steps to take that ensures you have everything in order.
-The easiest step before you begin typing is to make sure that you are using “Times New Roman” as your font and that the document is double spaced.
-The image below is an example of an APA formatted title page, first page of the body of a paper, and a reference page.
+The easiest step before you begin typing is to make sure that the document is double spaced.
+The image below is an example of an APA formatted title page.

 Sample papers with instructions: